| |

 north-south Trans Canada Trail

-corridor between Penhold and Ponoka with a goal of completing it by 2010.
+corridor between Penhold and Ponoka with the original goal of completing it by 2010.

 In recent months, several smaller communities and the counties of Red